Client consent documents Internal use only

 6. Minor clients

-The parent or legal guardian who signs this consent is the financially responsible party for all services.
-This applies regardless of any private arrangements between divorced or separated parents.
+The parent or legal guardian who signs this consent is the financially responsible party for all services, regardless of any private arrangements between divorced or separated parents.

 Practice policies